lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 • The Spreadsheet contains 22 Columns. <br>

-## How to Fill Out Each Column on The Template Spreadsheet (it's importat that you concider reading this)
+## How to Fill Out Each Column on The Template Spreadsheet

 The first row of the Template Spreadsheet will give you general information on what should live under each column.
-Expand an option below for more detailed info:<br>
+Expand an option below for more detailed info on each column:<br><br>
-Remeber: DO NOT delete the first row and DO NOT delete or move ANY column when filling out the Template Spreadsheet.<br> <br>
-(View a picture example of a completed speadsheet below)<br>
+Remeber: DO NOT delete the first row and DO NOT delete or move ANY column when filling out the Template Spreadsheet.<br> (View a picture example of a completed speadsheet below)<br>

 <details><summary><b>Column A - localconfig.VDF Location and Notes</b></summary>